Monomialization of singular metrics on real surfaces: Gauss Regular Resolution and 2-tensors on singular sub-varieties

-When $X_0$ is not of pure dimension, we find that the resolved manifold $X_1$ is a disjoint union of regular manifolds.
-Therefore we can proceed exactly as above, independently for each dimension. \end{proof}
+When $X_0$ is not of pure dimension, the resolved manifold $X_1$ is a disjoint union of regular manifolds and proceed exactly as above, independently for each dimension. \end{proof}

-\section{$2$-symmetric tensors and quadratic forms on singular sub-varieties}
+\subsection{$2$-symmetric tensors and quadratic forms on singular sub-varieties}

-Thanks to Section \ref{section:gauss-regular} we will make sense here of the notion of restriction of $2$-symmetric tensor, respectively quadratic forms, on singular sub-varieties.
+Using Subsection \ref{subsection:appendixA1} we make sense here of the notion of restriction of $2$-symmetric tensor, respectively quadratic forms, on singular sub-varieties.

 Let $V$ be a real vector space of finite dimension $r$.
 The \em universal Grassmann bundle $\wtbG_k (V)$ \em is the algebraic sub-variety of $\bG_k(V) \times V$ consisting of the pairs $([P],v)$ for any vector $v\in P$ with $P$ any $k$-dimensional vector subspace of $V$.
+It is also an algebraic real vector bundle of rank $k$ over $\bG_k(V)$.

 Let $M_0$ be a connected analytic manifold of finite dimension.